First-Year Admitted Student Checklist

 • Apply for financial aid if you haven’t already.
 Be sure to pay attention to deadlines.

 • Once you receive email notification of your financial aid offer, log into ConnectCarolina.
-Click the Student Center tile and navigate to “View Financial Aid Award.”
+Then, click the *New* Student Center tile and navigate to “View Aid Offer.”

 Share Important Details

 • We need your accurate Social Security Number (SSN).
-If you didn’t provide it on your application, please share it with us in your ConnectCarolina Student Center.
+If you didn’t provide it on your application, please share it with us in ConnectCarolina within the *New* Student Center.

 • Sometimes we need more information to complete your financial aid offer.
-If we do, we’ll note this in your ConnectCarolina To-Do List, so check there regularly.
+If we do, we’ll note this in your Financial Aid To-Do List within the ConnectCarolina *New* Student Center, so check there regularly.

 Enroll

-• If you’re an international student, look out for information from International Student and Scholar Services and be sure to check your ConnectCarolina Student Center and upload any required documents.
+• If you’re an international student, we strongly encourage you to enroll by May 1.
+Look out for information from International Student and Scholar Services (ISSS) and be sure to log into the ISSS portal to upload any required documents.

 After You Enroll